-The benefits of trail and off road running for triathletes are endless, from building core strength to technique gains and pure off-season enjoyment.
+The benefits of trail and off road running for triathletes are huge, from building core strength to technique gains and pure off-season enjoyment.
+Trail running shoes can make going off road a more enjoyable and beneficial experience so we’ve rounded up and reviewed five of the best for men and women.

 - Running socks: 3 of the best